 New Orleans Beignets

-New Orleans Beignets โ In New Orleans, beignets are a fried yeasted dough served with confectionersโ sugar on top.
-They are traditionally prepared right before theyโre served to be eaten fresh and hot.
-They were brought to New Orleans in the 18th century by French colonists and made famous by the Cafรฉ du Monde.
+New Orleans Beignets – In New Orleans, beignets are a fried yeasted dough served with confectioners’ sugar on top.
+They are traditionally prepared right before they’re served to be eaten fresh and hot.

 New Orleans-Style Shrimp Creole with Spicy Cajun Cream Sauce

 A unique recipe, this New Orleans-style Shrimp Creole features succulent shrimp drenched in a Spicy Cajun Cream Sauce made with sour cream, tomato paste, and Creole or Cajun seasoning.
-Mushrooms, peppers, and tomatoes round out this mouth-watering Louisanna-inspired entree.
-Itโs delicious in an unforgettable way!
+Mushrooms, peppers, and tomatoes round out this mouth-watering Louisiana-inspired entree.

 Old-Fashioned Pecan Pralines